-Because “signal plus corrective” is not just a balanced view: there is a difference between “the market is immoral but also, I admit, effective” and “the market is necessary but also, I admit, effective”.
+Because “signal plus corrective” is not just a balanced view: there is a difference between “the market is amoral but also, I admit, effective” and “the market is effective but also, I admit, amoral”.
 While we’re willing to accept criticisms of what we support and defenses of what we oppose, respect to our basic view must be paid first.
 You can say how bad capitalism/government sometimes is but only after you’ve admitted its general goodness, and vice versa .

 I’ve noticed how well this explains how I function myself.
 There is a lot of valid criticisms of how science is done, for instance, but unless you first acknowledge that science is the best and perhaps only way to get reliable knowledge — far ahead any other contenders like religion or intuition — I’m not going to listen to them.
 I need to know you’re not going to use those valid points as a wedge to push something fundamentally unscientific.
+That’s not on the table and we need to be clear on that.
 In other words, I need to know you’re on my side (avoiding triggering our coalitional instincts is key).

 And sure, criticize modern civilization for destructive wars and environmental degradation, but not until after you’ve given proper thanks for everything good it’s brought us.